jinhwankim6557/fork-issuer-server/docs/admin/OpenDID_IssuerAdmin_Operation_Guide.md

 ## 3.5.
 User Management

-User Management is a menu for managing user information for VC recipients.
+User Management is the menu for **viewing user information referenced during Verifiable Credential (VC) issuance**.
-Users are registered based on DID, and user VC data is stored based on one VC Schema.
+User information includes **DID, PII, and VC data (claims)** required for issuing VCs, and this information is automatically registered in the system at the time of issuance.

+Registered users are treated as VC recipients, and the system uses their information to **generate personalized VCs**.
+User information is linked to a VC Schema and is used to extract and validate field values during VC creation.

 ---